 About 12mm or 1/2 inch from the top edge, sew a line of stitching.

-This creates a channel for the pipe cleaner or whatever you are using to nose-fit the mask. insert the pipe cleaner.
+This creates a channel for the pipe cleaner or whatever you are using to nose-fit the mask.
+Insert the pipe cleaner.
+I have since found that folding over the ends of the pipe cleaner stop it poking through.

 Then sew a very small seam allowance close to the very top edge, to close up the turning gap and seal the pipe cleaner into place.